 return json_response({'now': datetime.now()})

-Requests other than ajax are rejected, return JSON response with server current time.
+Requests other than AJAX are rejected, return JSON response with current time of server.

 HTTPCookie is implemented according to rfc2109.
-Here is a typical use:
+Here is a typical usage:

 response.cookies.append(HTTPCookie('a', value='123', options=options))

-In case you would like delete certain cookie:
+In case you would like delete a certain cookie:

 response.cookies.append(HTTPCookie.delete('a', options=options))